 The school has placed an emphasis on pupils' Welsh language development with staff modelling its use and older pupils mentoring younger ones.
 Staff prioritise pupil wellbeing, fostering resilience, confidence, and positive relationships.
-Older pupils are developing good leadership roles as they increasingly influence their learning and lead daily worship sessions.
+Older pupils take on leadership roles, actively shaping their learning through research, presentations, and peer discussions.

 Support for pupils with additional learning needs is well-structured and incorporates effective working with external agencies.
-Strong partnerships with parents ensure families feel supported and involved.
-Governors play an active role, though their direct engagement in school monitoring is still evolving.
+Strong partnerships with parents ensure that families feel supported and involved.
+Governors play an active role, although their direct engagement in school monitoring is still evolving.